Africa Mining Watch

 The resulting open dataset powers conservation projects, investigative journalism, policy advocacy, community action, and environmental enforcement across the continent.

-We’re hosting a mapathon in April 2026.
-This is a chance to work with our data and help us build out the project.
-Participants will be working with Deep Search, a new feature of Earth Index designed to super-charge your search results.
-If you’re interested in participating, please get in touch!
+We hosted a mapathon in April 2026.
+This was a chance to work with our data and help us build out the project.
+Participants worked with Deep Search, a new feature of Earth Index designed to super-charge search results.

 African Mining Watch Knowledge Toolkit